 - The person who checked out the equipment assumes financial responsibility for any damages or missing parts until the equipment is returned.

-- The Equipment Loan Center does not offer blank media for any of the equipment.
+- The Equipment Loan Center does not offer blank media such as DV tape, CD’s or DVD’s.

 - See the cable return policy below.